christianp-622/ScreenBreak/README.md

 ## Project Overview
-The goal of this project was to utilize the Screentime API (DeviceActivity, ManagedSettings, FamilyControls) to provide users with insights on the apps they use.
-With the announcement at WWDC22, individual authorization to set shields on apps is now possible, allowing users to have control over their own usage.
-In this application, authorization is invoked via the AuthorizationCenter in the FamilyControls App Service as soon as the application is launched.
+The goal of this project was to leverage Apple’s Screen Time APIs (DeviceActivity, ManagedSettings, FamilyControls) to give users two capabilities:
+- Usage insights – clear, daily analytics on which apps and categories consume the most time.
+- Self-lock – let users “shield” any app for a user-defined interval, helping them stay accountable and reduce distractions.

+On first launch, the app requests the necessary privileges through AuthorizationCenter (FamilyControls) so each user can grant personal control—made possible by new individual-authorization rules introduced at WWDC 22.

 ## Frameworks and Extensions